 - 1/2 kilogram potatoes (any variety recommended for mashing)

 - 1 cup double cream

 You probably already know how to make mash; I'll therefore keep the instructions brief.
 If you need further guidance, please just leave a comment and I'll expand on this section a bit.

 - Heat up your milk and cream just before you drain the potatoes (I heard that makes mash creamier).
 Put a bit of butter over the potatoes while you are waiting for the milk-cream concoction to heat up.

 - Using a potato masher, start to break down the potatoes and then add the liquid bit by bit until you have your desired consistency.
 Should you run out of hot milk before the mash has reached a silky texture, feel free to add a bit more cold milk or just butter.

 - Season with salt, pepper and a bit of nutmeg.

 Congratulations, your alternative Christmas dinner has now been completed.
-I hope you find that it wasn't that much effort (even though I appreciate there have been lots of steps I explained) yet a delicious substitute for your traditional Christmas dinner.
+I hope you find that it wasn't that much effort (even though I appreciate there have been lots of steps I explained), but that it was still a delicious substitute for your traditional Christmas dinner.

-Obviously, it's not just for Christmas but makes an elegant winter-y dish if you ever need to impress a special person in your life.
+Obviously, it's not just for Christmas.
+This combination makes an elegant wintery meal if you ever need to impress a special person in your life.